• About

 Title IX in the News

-Texas A&M Title IX Officer
+Texas A&M Title IX Coordinator

-Jennifer Smith, JD, is the Title IX Officer for Texas A&M University.
+Jennifer Smith, JD, is the Title IX Coordinator for Texas A&M University.
 Her responsibilities include oversight, leadership, and coordination for Title IX compliance efforts regarding discrimination based on sex, sexual harassment (including sexual violence), and related retaliation and for supporting a safe and respectful academic, working, and living environment.

 You can reach out to Jennifer at any time with questions about Title IX.